Top, bottom, and versatile

-In human sexuality: top, bottom, and versatile are roles during sexual activity, especially between two (or more) males.
-A top is usually a person who penetrates, a bottom is usually one who receives penetration, and someone who is versatile engages in either or both roles.
+In human sexuality, top, bottom, and versatile are roles during sexual activity, especially between two (or more) males.
+A top is usually a person who penetrates, a bottom is usually one who receives penetration, and someone who is versatile engages in both roles.
 These terms may be elements of self-identity that indicate an individual's usual preference and habits, but might also describe broader sexual identities and social roles.

 The terms top and bottom do not refer to the literal physical position during sex.

-For men who have sex with men and do not engage in anal sex, the term "side" has been proposed and has seen commercial use.
+For men who have sex with men and do not engage in anal sex, the term "side" has been used.
 Side men do not engage in anal sex but rather enjoy non-penetrative sex.

 Top

 A top is usually a person who engages in the penetrative role during sexual activity; for men who have sex with men (MSM), this often involves penetration using the penis during anal and oral sex.
 Top is also used as a verb meaning "to penetrate another."
 Top may also describe a broader personal identity involving the display of dominance and authority in a romantic or sexual relationship; however, this stipulation is not a requisite element of being a top.

 Several related terms exist.
 With regard to gay male sexuality, a total top or pure top is one who assumes an exclusively penetrative role for sex.
 A power top is one noted for their great skills or aggressiveness in penetrating their bottoms.
 Increasingly the term rough top is used on apps such as Grindr to describe a dominant top who penetrates with particular aggression often as a show of masculinity and power, and to let the submissive bottom know they are being sodomized hard as a way to psychologically humiliate them.
 A service top is "one who tops under the direction of an eager bottom," or is submissive while being the one who penetrates.
 A versatile top is one who prefers to top but who bottoms occasionally, colloquially, a soft top.
 The terms penetrative partner or giver are synonyms of top, created to describe the act of penetrating without implying non-egalitarian relations among participants.